sanjana-singamsetty/100-days-of-code/README.md

 ## day - 5
 worked on basic project learnt about connection between xml and kotlin-intent and solved some bugs , learned about prefernces and picked a website for rebuilding

+## day - 6
+started on  a new layout page lesrnt about gradients and moved to advanced topics from today